-Emphasis will furthermore be placed on the optimization of processes and procedures followed when considering enforcement matters.
-The aforementioned envisaged amendments to the Act would also consider the extension of the powers of the section 24 Committees to include relevant enforcement powers (i.e. sanctions, suspensions, revocations), which will allow for the creation of a dedicated enforcement committee where enforcement matters will be heard.
+Focus will be placed on the optimization of processes and procedures followed when considering enforcement matters.
+In the 2019/20 financial year the Tribunal finalized 171 enforcement matters.
+The Western Cape Liquor Act is currently under review and it is envisaged that the powers of the section 24 Committees be extended to include relevant enforcement powers (i.e. sanctions, suspensions, revocations) which will allow for the creation of a dedicated enforcement committee where enforcement matters will be heard.

-The focus of the Liquor Licensing Tribunal is therefore aligned under three key areas and outcomes which forms the framework and basis of the approach of the Liquor Licensing Tribunal to ensure compliance with the Act and implementing policy directions of government.
+The focus of the Liquor Licensing Tribunal is aligned under three key focus areas and outcomes.
+These focus areas act as the framework and basis of the approach of the Liquor Licensing Tribunal to ensure compliance with the Act and implementing policy directions of government.
+The Provincial Government policy approach to address alcohol related harms provides direction for the focus areas when considering applications by the Liquor Licensing Tribunal.